China Railways DF4: Cooling Compartment

+Fuel Tank and Running Gear

+The DF4's fuel tank is mounted beneath the centre of the locomotive.
+Other underframe components include air reservoirs, piping for the braking system, and electrical conduits.
+The locomotive runs on two three-axle bogies with a Co-Co wheel arrangement.
+Each axle is driven by an electric traction motor on the bogie frame and connected to the axle through reduction gearing.
+The bogies also contain speed sensors used by the locomotive's speedometer and control systems.

 Gearing variations

 The DF4, DF4B and DF4C were each produced with two different gear ratios, "passenger" (up to 120 km/h or 170 km/h for DF4C) and "freight" (up to 100 km/h).
 The passenger variant was often painted orange.